asjoyner/speedmelt/README.md

 Create a new GCP Project and configure gcloud to use it by default.
 Run `create-project-level-firewall-rule.sh` once to enable the iPerf traffic into this project.
 Run `speedmelt` and wait for the iperf3 results to pour in.

+## What dependencies does it have?

+You need to make sure you have iperf3 and netcat installed, and the gcloud CLI installed and logged in, with a default project.

+## How fast can it go?

+Using an n2-standard-8 in us-east (South Carolina) you can get 7Gbps symmetric between two VMs in that region.
+From us-central to us-east you can also get about 7Gbps symmetric.

+Running speedmelt on a Digital Ocean Droplet in Atlanta you can get 10Gbps down and almost 7Gbps up, which implies the ingress limit for the n2-standard-8 is 7Gbps but the egress limit is at least 10Gbps.